syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Load-on-demand.md

 # Load on demand

-TreeView allows you to load [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html) only when they are requested using Load on Demand(Lazy load).
-It reduces the loading performance and time of `TreeView` when you’re going to use huge data.
-You can load data on demand in `TreeView` by using `LoadOnDemandCommand`.
+TreeView allows you load [Nodes](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~Nodes.html) only when they are requested using Load on Demand(Lazy load).
+It reduces the loading performance and time of `TreeView` when you use large data.
+You can load data on demand in `TreeView` using `LoadOnDemandCommand`.

-TreeView loads root level `Nodes` initially, and when parent node is expanded,it requests to load the child nodes from the data source based on `LoadOnDemandCommand`.
+TreeView loads root level `Nodes` initially.
+When parent node is expanded, it requests to load the child nodes from the data source based on `LoadOnDemandCommand`.

-Below example demonstrates how to load data on demand in `TreeView` using `LoadOnDemandCommand`.
+The following code example demonstrates how to load data on demand in `TreeView` using `LoadOnDemandCommand`.

-Create a ViewModel with a `Command` for handling the load on command and bind to `LoadOnDemandCommand` of `TreeView`.
+Create a ViewModel with a `Command` for handling the load on command and bind it to `LoadOnDemandCommand` of `TreeView`.

 {% endhighlight %}
 {% highlight c# %}